Thai Red Curry Ramen Noodle Bowls

 Several years ago, I lived in a city where you could find almost any kind of food.
 Whether you wanted Southern comfort, Ethiopian or Peruvian, there was a place for you.
 I loved the constant culinary adventure, but when asked, ramen was usually my food of choice.

-An Easy Vegan Recipe?
+An Easy Thai Red Curry Ramen Recipe?
 I Thought That Was a Myth?

 Easy vegan recipes exist.
 They really do.
 But, it’s also true that eating vegan can involve a lot of prep work.
 I often hear from people that the prep time is their biggest deterrent.